 Compulsive behaviours can be defined as behaviours which a person engages in because they feel they have to rather than because they want to behave that way.
 They are trapped in a pattern of repetitive and senseless thinking that becomes as destructive in time as drug or alcohol addiction even in some case leading to premature death.
 This definition clearly shows the parallels between compulsive behaviours and chemical addictions and why treatment for them follows a similar line.
 They are also referred to as Process Addictions – an addiction to an activity or process.

-There are many in society that suffer from one form of compulsive behaviour or another: compulsive shopping; eating; gambling and sex which are similar in many ways to the chemical addictions.
+There are many in society that suffer from one form of compulsive behaviour or another: compulsive shopping; eating; gambling, gaming and sex which are similar in many ways to the chemical addictions.
 There are others with a clearly defined obsessive compulsive disorder which can be every bit as destructive to the individual’s lives as addictions but do not lend themselves to treatment in the same way.
-At Nova Vida we use the term behavioural addictions for those compulsive behaviours we treat, in particular some eating disorders, sex and gambling, which respond well to our treatment model.
+At Nova Vida we use the term behavioural addictions for those compulsive behaviours we treat, in particular some eating disorders, sex, gambling and gaming, which respond well to our treatment model.

 In many respects, behavioural addictions are no different from addiction to alcohol and drugs and we have found that these patients fit in well with the programme we offer.
 Differences are recognised, similarities explored and appropriate individual work and assignments form part of the individual’s programme.
 Some of our patients have a chemical addiction as well as a compulsive behaviour and treatment in such cases runs side-by-side.